MaximeDemurger/my_nmobjdump/README.md

 {EPITECH.} second year project.

-C program having the same behavior as the command `nm` or `objdump -fs`.
+C program that has the same behavior as the command `nm` or `objdump -fs`.

 ## Requirements